 Continuing Wisconsin's Tradition of Clean and Open Government

-At myvote.wi.gov you can register to vote, check your voter registration status, find your polling place, see what's on your ballot, request an absentee ballot (military and permenant overseas voters only), and check provisional ballot status.
+At myvote.wi.gov you can register to vote, check your voter registration status, find your polling place, see what's on your ballot, request an absentee ballot (military and permanent overseas voters only), and check provisional ballot status.

-The Wisconsin Division of Motor Vehicles has a new policy starting September 15, 2014 to help people get a free state ID card.
+The Wisconsin Division of Motor Vehicles has a new policy to help people get a free state ID card.

 Answers to questions about how to register, where to vote, when to vote absentee, and much more.